merly-ai/MP-CodeCheckBin-Windows/README.md

 the ability to train new models on other code bases, including users’ own proprietary ones.

+## Pre-Setup Instructions
+Merly provides two files that are necessary to run MPCC: (i) its model file and (ii) the MPCC executable.
+These files are large, so we zip them using 7Zip.
+You can use this tool (or your own preferred 7zip compression tool) to unzip the contents.

+You can download the 7Zip tool here: https://www.7-zip.org/

 ## Setup Instructions
 Prior to running inference and reviewing the results, let’s set up the environment.
 To run MPCC, you’ll need the following three things (at a minimum):